 3. Build Continuous Education Around FDIC Signage Requirements

-Working closely with your compliance team and digital signage vendor is the key to being compliant in time for the January 1, 2025 deadline.
+Working closely with your compliance team and digital signage vendor is the key to being compliant in time for the May 1, 2025 deadline.
 However, the real test of success happens in the months following when these new standards need to be reapplied with your marketing updates.
 If you have not already, schedule monthly monitoring and quarterly reviews with ad agencies and digital signage providers to ensure your media stays on track.
 This will put you in great shape for your annual full compliance audit and ensure long-term adherence to FDIC regulations and proactive updates for any future changes.

 Conclusion